Doctor of Physiotherapy (DPT)

 DPT Fees & Expenses

 Tuition for the DPT program is AUD$125,808.
 Living costs are approximately $30,000 per year.
 So the total all-in cost for a Bond DPT is AUD$185,000.
 This is roughly US$145,000 or CAD$185,000 at the current exchange rate.

 To see all the fees in detail (and convert to US or Canadian dollars), go to Fees & Expenses.

 There are no scholarships of any kind offered by Bond University for the DPT program.

 USA: Students can use FAFSA based student loans to cover 100% of costs (tuition and living).
-Go to USA Financial Aid for details and instructions.
+Go to our USA Financial Aid page for details and instructions.

 1) A Bachelors degree in Exercise/Sports Science or equivalent with a strong GPA (eg. 3.0/4.0 or higher).
 The minimum required GPA is lower, but since the program is very competitive, we haven't seen any student accepted with a GPA below 3.0.

 2) Completion of the following pre-requisite classes which appear on your transcript: